What to bring to a Christmas party: A guide to food and gift etiquette for holiday partygoers

 Paperless Post BlogHolidays > What to bring to a Christmas party: A guide to food and gift etiquette for holiday partygoers

-‘Tis the season of Christmas party invitations, and (if you’re lucky) your holiday invites will come by post—Paperless Post.
+‘Tis the season of holiday parties, and (if you’re lucky) your holiday invites will come by post—Paperless Post.
 One thing party guests love about getting online event invitations is the private messaging feature that lets you, for example, send the host a quick note to ask what, if anything, they’d like you to bring to the party.
 Another thing is the viewable guest list so you can see who else is coming—and ask them what they’re bringing.

 Otherwise, read on, and let this helpful guide tell you everything you need to know about what to bring to a Christmas party.